pro1mantis/NinjaGameWindows/README.md

 # NinjaGameWindows

-First extract file lib.path01.rar and locales.zip and nw.rar
+First extract file and locales.zip and nw.path01.rar.

+Than click on NinjaGame.exe and ENJOY!!!!!!!!!

+:-)